EqualifyEverything/handbook/README.md

 *[@bbertucc](http://github.com/bbertucc) will rush any hotfixes outside of deployment process.

+## How is contributor access controlled?
+Contributor is controlled by [@bbertucc](http://github.com/bbertucc).
+As Equalify grows, the goal is to move toward a shared, community-led decision-making process.

 ## Will this handbook evolve?
 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.